tethysplatform/tethys/docs/tutorials/secure_map_services.rst

         <script src="{% static 'secure_map_tutorial/js/aoi.js' %}"></script>
     {% endblock %}

-That's it!
-Now just do a refresh on your page and you should be able to draw an AOI on the map, enter a name for it, and click the "Create AOI" button to submit it to the GRiD service.
+Now just refresh the page and you should be able to draw an AOI on the map, enter a name for it, and click the "Create AOI" button to submit it to the GRiD service.
 You can check your GRiD account to see if the new AOI was created successfully, or just refresh the page and the AOI should be there with the other already existing AOIs.

 That's it!
 You've now successfully created a Tethys app that uses Secure Map Services to display data from GEGD and GRiD, and allows users to create new AOIs on the map using the GRiD service.

+For more information, see the :ref:`Secure Map Services API Documentation <secure_map_services_api>`.

 10. Solution
 ============